ToshioCP/Gtk4-tutorial/src/sec18.src.md

 # Stateful action

 Some actions have states.
-The values of states can be boolean or string.
+The typical values of states can be boolean or string.
+However, other type of states is possible if you want.
 Actions which have states are called stateful.

 ## Stateful action without a parameter